 The AVPAA: BR also provides leadership and guidance for the Center for International Engagement, the Director for Sponsored Research, the Director of Entrepreneurship and Innovation, and the Science Facilities Manager.

 AVPAA: Student Academic Issues and Retention

-As Associate Vice President for Academic Affairs: Student Academic Issues & Retention (AVPAA: SAIR), Dr. Michael Soto is responsible for enhancing the student academic experience and offering strategies to improve student retention.
+As Associate Vice President for Academic Affairs: Student Academic Issues & Retention (AVPAA: SAIR), Dr. Jennifer Henderson is responsible for enhancing the student academic experience and offering strategies to improve student retention.
 In this capacity, he develops, manages, and assesses the University’s comprehensive action plan to improve the retention of undergraduate students.

 He coordinates first-year student academic advising and adviser training; the Reading TUgether common reading program; the work of the Academic Honor Council and the Academic Honor Code; academic programs for New Student Orientation; Honors Awards Convocation, and the work of the major scholarships and fellowships committee.
 The AVPAA: SAIR receives student complaints regarding academic issues, including grade appeals and exceptions to academic policy.

 The AVPAA: SAIR supervises the Advising Coordinator and First-Year Experience Coordinator.